Butler vs. Eastern Michigan Predictions & Picks - November 6

 Butler vs. Eastern Michigan Predictions & Picks: Spread, Total - November 6

-Monday's game between the Butler Bulldogs (0-0) and the Eastern Michigan Eagles (0-0) at Hinkle Fieldhouse should be a lopsided matchup, as our computer prediction projects a final score of 79-64 and heavily favors Butler to come out on top.
-Game time is at 8:00 PM ET on November 6.
+Monday's game at Hinkle Fieldhouse has the Butler Bulldogs (0-0) taking on the Eastern Michigan Eagles (0-0) at 8:00 PM ET (on November 6).
+Our computer prediction projects a lopsided 79-64 victory as our model heavily favors Butler.

 Oddsmakers have not yet set a line for this matchup.